marfadita/mycofactocin/README.md

 </p>

 ## Conclusions
-According to the data obtained, mycofactocin clusters have a small variety.All the occurring diversity of the mft cluster is described in the literature.
+According to the data obtained, mycofactocin clusters have a small variety. <br>
+All the occurring diversity of the mft cluster is described in the literature. <br>
 Mycofactocin is a cofactor, so there is no such selection in favor of diversity as in antibiotics

 ## Literature
 * Kostenko A, Lien Y, Mendauletova A, Ngendahimana T, Novitskiy IM, Eaton SS, Latham JA.
 Identification of a poly-cyclopropylglycine-containing peptide via bioinformatic mapping of radical S-adenosylmethionine enzymes.
 J Biol Chem.
 2022 May;298(5):101881. doi: 10.1016/j.jbc.2022.101881.
 Epub 2022 Mar 31.
 PMID: 35367210; PMCID: PMC9062424